Colt Model 1908 Vest Pocket

-Features and options
+History

-Known as the Model "N" internally within Colt, the 1908 Vest Pocket is a diminutive 4.5 inches long, and has a 2-inch barrel.
+Known as the Model "N" internally within Colt, the 1908 Vest Pocket is a diminutive 4.5 inches long and has a 2-inch barrel.
 Weighing a mere 13 ounces, it is fed by a six-round single column magazine.
 The pistol’s fixed open iron sights were rather small and rudimentary, but typical for small hideout automatics of its era and adequate for the short range at which it was intended to be used.
 Colt's advertising and marketing literature of the time highly touted the advanced safety features of the Model 1908, including a standard slide-locking safety catch, as well as a grip safety.
 In 1916 Colt engineer George Tansley invented a third safety feature for the pistol, the magazine safety disconnector, which prevented accidental firing with the magazine removed.
 This additional safety device was added to production in 1916 or 1917 in the latter 139,000 serial number range, and patented by Colt in 1917.
 Proud of the state-of-the-art technology represented by this advance, Colt included a green brochure marking its inclusion with every Model 1908 sold for a year after its introduction.
 Additionally, in approximately the 280,000 serial number range, the left side slide inscription was altered to include the patent date for the disconnector, also known as the “Tansley Device”.

 Finishes

 The "Vest Pocket" was mainly produced with the famous highly polished lustrous Colt Carbona Blue finish, also known as Charcoal bluing.
 The Vest Pocket features color-casehardening of the safety catch, grip safety, and trigger.
 A second popular option was polished nickel plate, and various specialty and customer order finishes were also available, including gold and silver plating, as well as ornate engraving.
-Standard grip materials available included black hard rubber in both square and round top configurations, and finely checked walnut.
+Standard grip materials available included black hard rubber in both square and round top configurations and finely checked walnut.
 All factory grips sported a medallion emblazoned with the famous "rampant Colt" which was available in two differing styles.
 More elaborate grip options were also offered, such as Ivory (both plain and carved), as well as mother of pearl.